RadioShack may run out of cash by Oct 2015 - Moody's

 RadioShack has posted losses for nine consecutive quarters and it has struggled to shut more than 1,000 stores in the United States in the face of opposition from lenders.

-The company’s comparable-store sales fell 14 percent in the first quarter, as it struggles to compete with rival Best Buy Co Inc and online retailers such as Amazon.com Inc .
+The company’s comparable-store sales fell 14 percent in the first quarter, as it struggles to compete with rival Best Buy Co Inc (BBY.N) and online retailers such as Amazon.com Inc (AMZN.O).

 RadioShack, which started its first retail store in Boston in 1921, has also seen a string of executives leave.